 I couldn’t take it any longer.
 Louder, louder, and louder the clicks and screeches grew, and I could no longer stand to look at their calm faces, hear their trifling conversations.
 I needed to scream, or I would explode.
 Louder, and louder, and louder, again and again and again—

 “FINE,” I screamed.
 “I can’t take it anymore!
 I admit it, I was stealing data!
 Here, look in my desk—here, here it is—the clicking and squealing of the horrible hard drive I used!”

 We understand how scary the thought of an insider threat can be, nevermind the idea that it could be your business’ equipment that fails in such a spectacular fashion.
 We’re here to help protect you against these circumstances and many, many more.
-Give us a call at 888-428-0599 to learn more about what we can do for you.
+Give Twintel a call at 888-428-0599 or schedule a meeting today to learn more about what we can do for you.

 Twintel has grown into an expansive, full team of IT services professionals, acting as the outsourced IT department of non-profits, small to mid-size businesses, and enterprise-level corporations in Orange County, across California, and nationally.

 Today, it’s the strength and deep expertise of the Twintel team that drives positive outcomes for clients.
 Each of the support staff, technicians, and engineers works diligently each day to make sure that the companies served have the seamless, secure, and stable IT environments needed to allow them to pursue their organizational objectives.